stdapi-ai/stdapi.ai/docs/operations_configuration.md

     - **IAM Permissions** to access required AWS services (see [IAM Permissions](#iam-permissions) section)
     - **S3 Bucket** (optional, but recommended for production use with file operations)

+!!! info "Container Runtime"
+    Both the AWS Marketplace and community Docker images run using [Granian](https://github.com/emmett-framework/granian), a high-performance Python ASGI server.
+In addition to the stdapi.ai-specific configuration variables documented below, you can also use Granian environment variables to configure the server runtime (e.g., `GRANIAN_PORT`, `GRANIAN_WORKERS`, `GRANIAN_THREADS`, etc.).

 ## Quick Start

 For production deployments, configure these essential settings: